saifsami78/CampusConnect/README.md

 # CampusConnect
- This is project is part of my academic work
+ This project is part of my academic course CSE482